You’re new to specialty coffee?

 Don’t start purchasing every single gear at once.
 Start with one of the easiest to use, that can be an Aeropress or a Hario V60, my favorite and to-go hand filter device, if I had to choose.

-Get comfortable and familiar with this one first, try different recipes and then move on to the next gear.
+Get comfortable and familiar with this one first, try different recipes – there’s tons out there for each brewing device) and then move on to the next gear.

 Bonus Tip: Just get started